zapbampow/refcode-devtools-lesson/README.md

 - look at the network page and see how you can see the data that is retrieve from the api

 ## Built in bugs
-In addition to the Bugs page, the site has some intentionally built in bugs to show how you use the dev tools to debug your code.
+In addition to the Bugs page, the site has a couple of intentionally built in bugs to show how you use the dev tools to debug your code.

 ### CSS Bugs with the menu button hover affect on the 'Accessing' and 'Elements' pages
 #### Bug 1: The scale transition is jumpy instead of smooth